 - Each world in Minecraft has a different number of biomes.
 Therefore, your world might have a drastically different number of blocks.

 - Minecraft keeps updating its World generation algorithm.
-A change of the height limit for example, can lead to a major difference in the amount of blocks in your world.
+For example, a change in the height limit can lead to a major difference in the number of blocks in your world.

 That concludes our estimation of the number of blocks there are in Minecraft!
-We’ll be updating this post if changes are made to the world generation algorithm which end up severely impacting our calculations!
+We’ll be updating this post if changes are made to the world generation algorithm, which severely impacts our calculations!